Arkady Migdal: Biography

 In the early 1950s Migdal was one of the outstanding participants in the Landau seminars.
 He did important research in atomic and nuclear physics, quantum field theory, metal theory and other problems of modern theoretical physics.
 Using the methods of many-body theory in nuclear physics, he obtained important results in the theory of moments of inertia of the atomic nucleus.
 Using the ideas of the Fermi-liquid theory to describe finite systems, he and his colleagues were the first to quantitatively described important properties of nuclei — magnetic and quadrupole moments, isotopic shift, radiative transitions, and giant resonance in photo absorption.
 In 1954 he developed a rigorous quantum electrodynamic theory of bremsstrahlung and pair formation in media.
 In 1959 he suggested that the nuclear matter in neutron stars is a liquid in a superfluid state.

 Migdal was awarded the Order of Lenin, the Order of the October Revolution, and, in three different years, the Order of the Red Banner of Labour.

 He was active in mountaineering.
 For many years he was engaged in scuba diving.
-In 1959 he became the first chairman of the USSR Underwater Sports Federation with Sergey Petrovich Kapitsa as the deputy.
+In 1959 he became the first chairman of the USSR Underwater Sports Federation with Sergey Kapitsa as the deputy.
 In 1957 Migdal organized an underwater expedition to study the flora and fauna of the Black Sea.
 Together with S.P.
 Kapitsa and others, he designed and implemented the first scuba gear in the USSR.

 In a 1977 interview, Migdal said:

 In 1942 Artem Alikhanian and Abram Alikhanov went on an expedition into Yerevan to study cosmic rays.
-Toward the end of WW II, Landau, Pomeranchuk, and Migdal did some theoretical research on cosmic rays, concerning the theory of Auger showers.
+Toward the end of WWII, Landau, Pomeranchuk, and Migdal did some theoretical research on cosmic rays, concerning the theory of Auger showers.

 Migdal was elected in 1953 a corresponding member and in 1966 a full member of the Academy of Sciences of the Soviet Union.